Engel & Völkers

 While fluctuations are common in the real estate market, here are some major trends that are impacting Dubai’s rent prices.

-• Rising rental prices in established communities is prompting some renters to either buy properties or relocate to more affordable areas.
+• Rising rental prices in established communities are prompting some renters to either buy properties or relocate to more affordable areas.

-• Housing affordability is becoming a target for the government as it is striving to create more affordable housing in Dubai.
+• Housing affordability is becoming a target for the government as it strives to create more affordable housing in Dubai.
 The reasons for high Dubai rent prices include:

 • Growing population